 Education in Palliative & End-of-Life Care (EPEC) for Pediatrics is a comprehensive adaptation of the EPEC curriculum designed to address the needs of children, their families, and pediatric oncology providers and other pediatric clinicians.
 It was developed by and continues to receive input from experts in several pediatric disciplines as well as parent advocate advisors.
-It consists of 23 core and 2 elective topics in pain and symptom management in palliative care.
+It consists of 24 modules in pain and symptom management in palliative care.
 These topics are taught as a combination of 20 distance learning modules and 6 in-person conference sessions.
 This in-person conference is offered annually.

 Topics presented at the 2019 conference include: